A note on balancing sequences and application to cryptography: Abstract

 \section{Abstract}

-In this paper, we enhance the lower bound for the number of balancing non-Wieferich primes in arithmetic progression.
-In particular, for any given integer $r\geq2$ there are $\gg\log x$ balancing non-Wieferich primes $p\leq x$ with the truth of the $abc$ conjecture for the number field $\mathbb{Q}(\sqrt{2})$.
-This improves the more recent result of Y. Wang and Y. Ding.
+In this paper, we prove the lower bound for the number of balancing non-Wieferich primes in arithmetic progressions.
+More precisely, for any given integer $r\geq2$ there are $\gg\log x$ balancing non-Wieferich primes $p\leq x$ such that $p\equiv\pm1 \Mod{r}$, under the assumption of the $abc$ conjecture for the number field $\mathbb{Q}(\sqrt{2})$.
+Further, we discuss some applications of balancing sequences in cryptography.